(Also, if you don’t like or get tongue-in-cheek humor, you may not like this post.)

 And so she spent her service doing this useless busy-work while subjected to standard military discipline if she didn’t do her useless busy-work according to protocol.
 (Plus, I think there was also lots of coffee-bringing involved.)

-Realizing how foolish it sounded, he got all sheepish about it, which made me realize I should leave him alone and change the subject.
+Realizing how foolish it sounded, he got all sheepish about it, which made me realize I should let him off the hook and change the subject.
 So I did.

-But the above taught me that parts of the IDF were and are overstaffed, and that they assign people to meaningless duties simply because with a mandatory draft, there is no other choice.
+But the above taught me that parts of the IDF were and are overstaffed, leading them to assign meaningless duties simply because a mandatory draft of both males and females leaves them with no other choice.

-But I was really shocked to learn of the amount of “soldiers” serving in useless positions or positions of questionable necessity, and spending a huge chunk of their “service” in vapid recreation.
+But it really shocked me to learn of the amount of “soldiers” serving in useless positions or positions of questionable necessity, and spending a huge chunk of their “service” in vapid recreation.

 The above examples are just a sampling.